KCC Corporation

-KCC Corporation (renamed from Kumkang Korea Chemicals Co., Ltd. on February 25, 2005) is a Korean chemical and auto parts manufacturer, headquartered in Seoul, South Korea.
+KCC Corporation (renamed from Kumkang Korea Chemicals Co., Ltd. in 2005) is a South Korean chemical and auto parts manufacturer, headquartered in Seoul, South Korea.

 Operations

 KCC's products include various kinds of paints, float glass, soft sponges, silicon, chassis, and car parts.
 This company is the biggest provider of construction materials and paints in South Korea.
 Various types of industrial materials such as epoxy moulding compound, alumina metallizing, silicone etc. are produced in 13 domestic locations.

 KCC Corporation has 9 overseas liaison offices and 7 overseas factories over the world: